lankm/uta-dbms/proj2/docs/report.md

 - Logical Error 1: Reading also decreases the value?

-  Before we ran tests for the first time, we figured that if the read operation is decrementing the value of the object (and the example logs show that it does), it need to have an exlusive lock to avoid race conditions.
+  Before we ran tests for the first time, we figured that if the read operation is decrementing the value of the object (and the example logs show that it does), it need to have an exclusive lock to avoid race conditions.
 This feels very odd as it introduces deadlocks into cases that should logically be free of them if reads were not exclusive.
 We then noticed that the lock given to a transaction is based on the type of the transaction not the type of the operation, so we didn't have to worry about it being exclusive as it was required to be shared in some cases even though that allows very rare race conditions.

 - Logical Error 2: Forgot to allow an exclusive lock to succeed when the Tx already has the exclusive lock